Ndumiso-Sibanda/NDUSIB400_BCL2401_GROUPD02_NDUMISO-SIBANDA_DJS07/README.md

 Added input fields to allow users to add custom text to the meme image.
 Styling:
 Applied CSS for a clean and user-friendly interface.

+how to run ?
+To run type npm install and after installing type npm run dev to view the web application